 About me

-My real name is Ingrid Crickmore.
+I’m Ingrid Crickmore, a.k.a. loopbraider.
 I live on the west coast of the U.S. with my husband.
 My non-textile interests are desert camping, hiking, and botanizing; old-time music (old American fiddle tunes and songs), art, and linguistics.
 I am a preschool teacher.

 I also post occasionally about my current braiding projects and ideas.

-I’d love to see and hear about what you are braiding/ weaving, etc (leave a note under “comments”, or send me an email.)
+I’d love to hear from you! (leave a note under “comments”, or send me an email.)

 Demo-ing a 5-loop square braid, photo by Penny Peters